masaar/limp/README.md

 This command would then connect to the database named in https://github.com/masaar/limp-sample-app/blob/master/__init__.py#L15 on the server https://github.com/masaar/limp-sample-app/blob/master/__init__.py#L9.
 If you need to use different settings please change the previously referred values.
 After succeful connection, LIMPd would attempt to create the necessary collections and documents required for its basic functionalities.

 ## Interacting with LIMPd
 To start interacting with the app you created, simply clone https://github.com/masaar/limp-sandbox and run it.
-You can then see the 'Dynamic API' interface.
+You can then see the 'LIMP Sandbox' interface.
 If you see a succeful connection message in the output area then, congrats! your setup is working.
 Then you can start by `auth`entication call using the default credentials for the superadmin user using:
 ```
 ADMIN@LIMP.MASAAR.COM
 __ADMIN